A number of features supported by other storage engines are not

 NDB tables.
 Trying to

-use any of these features in MySQL Cluster does not cause errors
+use any of these features in NDB Cluster does not cause errors

 in or of itself; however, errors may occur in applications that

 expects the features to be supported or enforced.
 Statements

 referencing such features, even if effectively ignored by

 Index prefixes.
 Prefixes on indexes are not supported for

 NDBtables.
 If a prefix is used as part of an index specification in a statement such as

 ALTER TABLE, or